callstack/ts-regex-builder/docs/API.md

 Regex syntax: `x?`;

-The `optional` quantifier matches zero or one occurrence of given pattern, making it optional.
+The `optional` quantifier matches zero or one occurrence of a given pattern, making it optional.

 ### `repeat()`